purescript-contrib/purescript-routing/GUIDE.md

   moon    <|>
   home
 ```
-The `jupiter (<|>) mars` means "try Jupiter, and if that fails, try Mars".
+`jupiter (<|>) mars` means "try Jupiter, and if that fails, try Mars".
 Like many routing DSLs, this means that more general routes come after more specific ones.
-Thus, `home` (i.e., "/") comes last, unless you only ever want to go home.
+Thus, `home` (i.e., "/") comes last (unless you only ever want to go home).

 We've got routes.
 Now what do we do with them?